S&P 500 closes wobbly week at new record high - WTMJ

 A majority of companies have now reported their latest round of earnings and the results have been surprisingly good.
 Roughly 75% of companies in the S&P 500 have released results, showing overall growth of 2.8%, according to FactSet.
 That’s a sharp reversal from the 13% contraction analysts had forecast in late September.

-Mohawk Industries shares climbed 5.5% after the company posted stronger-than-expected quarterly earnings.
-Genetic analytics company Illumina jumped 13.3% for one of the biggest gains in the S&P 500 following its encouraging earnings report.
+Mohawk Industries shares climbed 6% after the company posted stronger-than-expected quarterly earnings.
+Genetic analytics company Illumina jumped 11.9% for the biggest gains in the S&P 500 following its encouraging earnings report.

 Most Asian markets were closed to mark the Lunar New Year and European markets closed higher.